Kevin-Aguirre/Pomodoro-Timer-Extension/README.md

 * Progress bar
 * Pause/Play button
 * Allow extension to run when switching to a different tab & clicking out of the extension pop-up
+* Have a clock image display above the timer when there is no active interval, and have a clock animatino play when there is an active interval ongoing.